Everything You Need To Know About Peptides In Skincare

-It can be difficult to stay on top of all the latest buzzy skincare ingredients, especially when new contenders enter the ring on a regular basis.
+It can be difficult to stay on top of all the latest buzzy skincare ingredients (like vitamin C, bakuchiol and cica, to name just a few), especially when new contenders enter the ring on a regular basis.
 Case in point: Peptides have been around for a while, but they’ve been gaining a lot of buzz lately, popping up in countless new moisturizers and serums and promising to dial up skin’s collagen production.
-As it turns out, there’s a lot to know about this gentle, skin-loving ingredient, so we tapped two of Canada’s top dermatologists for answers.
+As it turns out, there’s a lot to know about this gentle, skin-loving ingredient, so we tapped two dermatologists for answers.

 Read on for our guide on everything you need to know about peptides, including what they are, what they do and a few of our favourite peptide-rich formulas.